Nuvlio/ic-nuvlio.github.io/index.md

-The Nuvlio team combines over decades of experience on commodities financial markets with academic skills and research in the segments of data science and engineering at global scale using time and spatial information, aiming the solving of the major challenges of the commodities financial markets in the combination with the most advanced web3 systems, such as the <a href="https://internetcomputer.org/" target="_blank" rel="noopener noreferrer">Internet Computer</a>
+The Nuvlio team combines over decades of experience on commodities financial markets with academic skills and research in the segments of data science and engineering at global scale using time and spatial information, aiming the solving of the major challenges of the commodities financial markets in the combination with the most advanced web3 systems, such as the <a href="https://internetcomputer.org/" target="_blank" rel="noopener noreferrer">Internet Computer</a>.
-.

-# Nuvlio Oracle Services
+# The Nuvlio Oracle Services

 The **Nuvlio Oracle Services** are the combination of big data acquisition, cutting edge data science, machine learning modelling and decentralized computation, storage and access at global scale.

-To achieve such goal the Nuvlio Team have been working with the [Internet Computer](https://internetcomputer.org/) infrastructure as the next age in webservices that can power the entire commodities financial markets.
+To achieve such goal the Nuvlio Team have been working with the <a href="https://internetcomputer.org/" target="_blank" rel="noopener noreferrer">Internet Computer</a> infrastructure as the next age in webservices that can power the entire commodities financial markets.

 From the fusion of Nuvlio expertises and the Internet Computer extreme capabilities is born the Nuvlio Oracles